 The iPad is one of Apple’s most sublime technological creations.
 Since its introduction in 2010, perceptions of what it can do have changed.
 You can watch Netflix and sort out emails, but we've come to realise there’s a lot of power under the hood of the iPad that sometimes goes unused.

-This article was written in the wake of Apple's iPad Pro.
-It concentrates on how to get the most out of your non-Pro iPad.
+This article was written in the wake of Apple's iPad Pro and concentrates on how to get the most out of your non-Pro iPad.
 Sure, Apple’s latest and, arguably, greatest Pro tablets are the ones the company says can act as a laptop-style machine as well as a tablet.
 But it ships without a keyboard, and its iOS set up means there’s no option for a trackpad or mouse.
 It’s not dissimilar to the regular iPads that most of us have lying about the place at home or in our briefcases at work.

 So what about the majority of us who own a non-Pro iPad? iPad sales have slowed in recent years not because the device is less captivating, but because we all simply don’t need to upgrade as often as one might with a phone or even a laptop.

 If you own an iPad or iPad mini, you might be wondering if you can use it for work.
 Whether you’re a teacher, writer, businessperson, student or even a chef, you can definitely ask yourself whether your iPad might actually be able to do all – or most – of what a laptop can.

 You can skip to individual sections that are hyperlinked below that explain various aspects of how to best use your iPad for working.
 Otherwise, get that cup of tea ready and scroll on through…